 Why ASP.NET Core?

-The framework offers several advantages:
+The framework has several advantages:

 - Cross-platform: Runs on Windows, macOS, and Linux